MrEggNoggin/Pong/README.md

-Made a simple pong game in C to test out the langauge. https://mreggnoggin.itch.io/
+Made a simple pong game in C to test out the language. https://mreggnoggin.itch.io/